tabalinas/jsgrid/README.md

 - **filterValue** is a function returning the value of filter property associated with the column.
 - **insertValue** is a function returning the value of inserting item property associated with the column.
 - **editValue** is a function returning the value of editing item property associated with the column.
+- **cellRenderer** is a function to customize cell rendering.
+The function signature is `function(value, item)`, where `value` is a value of column property of data item, and `item` is a row data item.
+The function should return markup as a string, jQueryElement or DomNode representing table cell `td`.

 Specific field options depends on concrete field type.
 Read about build-in fields in **Fields** section.